samox03/gobuddy_ReactApplication/README.md

 # gobuddy_ReactApplication 👾
-An Web Application to connect people with free time + social resources with people in need.
+A CRUD Web Application to connect people with free time + social resources with people in need.
 Two usertypes can register:
 - People in need can add details about the help they are looking for on their userprofiles.
 - Buddies can contact people in need in their city.